 In terms of novelty, Scatman will live on as legendary.

 Imagination & Creativity: 8/10

 The keyboard-driven dance music that was so popular in the mid 90s takes the front seat on Scatman’s World.
-It does feel a bit dated, but for its time it’s still a very well-produced album.
+It does feel a bit dated (though EDM is as popular as ever), but for its time it’s still a very well-produced album.

 John’s motivational message of love, hope, peace, and self-betterment are truly moving without being overly cheesy.
 This album is still relevant, and holds a great deal of substance compared to many releases that came out around the same time.
 John’s message is straightforward and convincing without being preachy.